sc-likes-to-code/CODSOFT/README.md

 # CODSOFT

-This is my GitHub Repository for CODSOFT internship.
+This is the GitHub Repository for my CODSOFT internship.